 |Itokawa, sampled in 2005 by Japan's Hayabusa spacecraft, is in the same size class as 2004 BL86.
 Image credit: JAXA|

 Ceres resides in the Main Belt between Mars and Jupiter, as do the vast majority of asteroids.
-Only about 15,000 follow paths around the Sun that bring them near Earth's orbit.
+Only about 18,000 follow paths around the Sun that bring them near Earth's orbit.
 That's a crucial detail, by the way; they approach Earth's orbit regularly, but not necessarily Earth itself.
-As with the Main Belt asteroids, little near-Earth asteroids greatly outnumber large ones.

 The largest of the near-Earth asteroids is 1036 Ganymed, which measures about 33 kilometers across.
 It has a stony composition much like that of the second-largest near-Earth asteroid, banana-shaped 433 Eros, which measures 34 kilometers by 11 kilometers.
 Eros never draws nearer than about 27 million kilometers from Earth, or about 70 times the Earth-moon distance; Ganymed never passes closer than about 56 million kilometers.
 Both of these small bodies were discovered before 1925.